dmonaldo/forth-interpreter/README.md

 - `+` - add two numbers
 - `-` - subtract last num on stack from second to last num on stack
 - `*` - multiply two numbers
+- `/` - divide second to last stack num by last stack num on stack

 ## Roadmap
 ### Operations
-- `/` - divide second to last stack num by last stack num
 - `dup` - duplicate last num on stack

 ## Contributing